groupoasys/TC_SAA_JCC-OPF/README.md

 This repository includes the main code and data of the work in [[1]](https://arxiv.org/abs/2205.03370).
 The data is extracted from a [repository of power grids](https://github.com/power-grid-lib/pglib-opf).

-In the next links, you can find data related to generators, lines and loads of the different power systems used in this work, where each file is in ".csv" format.
+In the following links you can download the data related to generators, lines and loads of the different power systems used in this work, where each file is in ".csv" format.

   * [IEEE-RTS-24](https://drive.google.com/drive/folders/1bO0Zn1_U4spsLt_2FPnbdsLW4C78i_ZO?usp=sharing)
   * [IEEE-57](https://drive.google.com/drive/folders/1kO8rQRfdZKqfCArPLtQZNoMAiXTiBOrs?usp=sharing)